Accelerated Resolution Therapy (ART) in Menlo Park and Online Throughout California

 This practice was built specifically for people who operate at the level you do and know that the personal and the professional are never fully separate.

 This is a private-pay practice.
-No insurance claims are filed, no records are submitted to employers or third-party payers, and nothing about your participation is shared beyond the room.
-Confidentiality here is not a compliance checkbox.
-It is a foundational part of how this practice was designed.
+No insurance claims are filed, no records go to employers or third-party payers, and nothing about your participation is shared beyond the room.
+Privacy came first.
+Everything else was built around it.